Term: Summer 2016

 Kinematics and kinetics of particles and rigid bodies in two and three dimensions.
 Computer-aided analysis.
 Prerequisite: CE 001, MATH 121.

 Principles of engineering thermodynamics; applications of these principles to thermodynamic cycles.
-Prerequisites: MATH 022, PHYS 031 with PHYS 021.
+Prerequisites: MATH 022, PHYS 031.

 Analysis of isentropic processes, gas, vapor and combined power cycles; refrigeration/heat pump cycles; relationships for ideal and real gases; gas mixtures and psychrometric applications.
 Prerequisite: ME 040.

 Fluid pressure distributions; integral control volume systems; differential relations for a fluid particle; dimensional similarity; viscous flow in ducts; boundary layer flows; inviscid incompressible flows.
 Prerequisites: ME 012 and ME 040.